mithi/epic-react-exercises/content/react/patterns/2/notes.md

 </Accord>
 ```

-For simplicity, Do not allow any other component as a direct child of the `Accord` component
+For simplicity, do not allow any other component as a direct child of the `Accord` component
 other than `AccordItem`.
 Return an error if that happens.
 `AccordItem` must have `AccordBtn` and `AccordPanel` as its decendant, but they don't have
 to be direct descendants.
 Either you have `AccordBtn` or both `AccordBtnOpen` and `AccordBtnClose` inside `AccordItem`